 - Challenge yourself and build a strong foundation of knowledge for clinical practice

 - Join a community of like-minded practitioners

 Read more about becoming a Member in Primary Dental Sciences MRACDS(PDS) here.

 The Primary Dental Sciences Examination assesses theoretical knowledge in the six (6) basic science subjects that are the foundation of sound clinical dental practice.
 The examination is held annually in November/December and exemptions from the examination may be granted for candidates with appropriate qualifications.
 The examination is also open to non-dentists.

-The six subjects for the Primary Examination are:
+The six subjects assessed in the Primary Dental Sciences Examination are:

 - Cell Biology and Biochemistry

 The Primary Dental Sciences Examination consists of two parts: